 We invite applications for a tenured/tenure track faculty position, to start on August 1, 2023.

 In addition to a CV, applicants should include a cover letter summarizing their relevant experience, a vision statement for growing and supporting the research enterprise within an engineering school and a statement of your experience with or knowledge of inclusion, diversity, equity, and belonging efforts and your plans for incorporating them into your teaching, research, mentoring, and service.

 Applications should be submitted by December 1, 2022 and will be reviewed on a rolling basis.

-New York University (NYU) is one of the top private universities in the United States.
-NYU Tandon School of Engineering has an illustrious past as Brooklyn Poly and NYU Polytechnic School of Engineering.
-Our mission is to excel in research, teaching, and entrepreneurship.
-We aim to inspire and educate engineers for the 21st century.
+New York University (NYU) is one of the top private universities in the United States, and NYU Tandon School of Engineering traces its roots back to 1854, building on an illustrious past as Brooklyn Poly and the NYU Polytechnic School of Engineering.
+Our mission is to excel in research, teaching, and entrepreneurship and inspire and educate engineers for the 21st century — backed by an historic commitment of $1 billion to recruit new faculty, fuel groundbreaking basic and applied research in key areas, and expand the Downtown Brooklyn campus.
 NYU Tandon faculty are world renowned leaders in science and technology, with a strong commitment to research, innovation, and entrepreneurship that make a difference in the world.
 We lead and have ties to multidisciplinary centers in wireless technology, cybersecurity, urban informatics, data sciences, artificial intelligence, renewable energy, and health, among others.
-Our faculty and students are part of the high-tech start-up culture in New York City and in downtown Brooklyn, and we support four “future lab” business incubators that connect our students and faculty to today’s innovation economy.
-With NYU's unrivaled global network of campuses, we promote a truly global engineering education.
-We are deeply committed to teaching and learning.
+Our faculty and students are part of the high-tech start-up culture in New York City and in downtown Brooklyn, and we support three

 Founded in 1831, New York University is now one of the largest private universities in the United States.
 Of the more than 3,000 colleges and universities in America, New York University is one of only 60 member institutions of the distinguished Association of American Universities.